evhub/rabbit/README.md

 The fourth stage is boolean operator evaluation.
 The output of this stage will depend on whether it is being fed to an at clause.
 If it is, non-booleans will be made into booleans.
 If it isn't, booleans will be made into integers.

 All different logical, equality, and inequality operators are evaluated at this stage.
 The stage itself is separated into two phases.
 In the first phase, the logical operators are evaluated, and in the second, the equality and inequality operators are evaluated.
-In order, the different operators evaluaed are:
+Make-your-own operators are used here, so, in no order, the different operators evaluaed are:
 ```
 x < -1 | x > 1        # Logical or
 0 <= x & x < 10       # Logical and
 ! x                   # Logical not
+? x                   # Get boolean
-x >= 2 | x => 2       # Greater than or equal to (both symbol orders are accepted)
+x >= 2 | x => 2       # Greater than or equal to
-x <= 5 | x =< 5       # Less than or equal to (both symbol orders are accepted)
+x <= 5 | x =< 5       # Less than or equal to
 x > 3                 # Greater than
 x < 4                 # Less than
-x != [ ] & x <> [ ]   # Not equal to (both symbols are accepted)
+x != [ ] & x <> [ ]   # Not equal to
-x ?= 1 & x = 1        # Equal to (the question mark is optional)
+x ?= 1 & x = 1        # Equal to
 ```

 ##### Debug Output